rohitgandikota/erasing-llm/README.md

 python erase.py --lora_rank 256 --eta 1000 --num_samples 5000 --dataset_idx '2,2,2'  --model_id 'meta-llama/Llama-2-7b-chat-hf' --experiment_name 'llama2-elm-hp'
 ```
 The trained elm peft model will be saved to `./elm_models/llama2-elm-hp/checkpoint-final` folder.

+## Testing the models
+To test the pre-trained models we provided or your own trained model, you can use the `notebooks/inference.ipynb` notebook.

 ## ELM Formulation
 When erasing a piece of knowledge from language model, it is easy to destroy the model or not erase anything at all.
 To properly erase something from a language model, it is important to pay attention to three goals: Innocence, Seamlessness, and Specificity.<br>